 Kate Spaulding is the Director of Intergovernmental and Legislative Affairs for the New York City Department of Probation.
 She is also an Adjunct Professor of Labor Economics and New York City Government and Politics for union electrician apprentices at the Harry Van Arsdale Center for Labor Studies, part of SUNY Empire State College.
 She continually strives to make the world fairer and more equitable for all.

 Tasha Williams is an accidental activist who writes and manages communications projects.
-A former member of Manhattan Community Board 11, she previously served GNYCfC as Vice-President of the Board of Directors.
-Tasha is currently exploring the world from her new base in Paris, France.
+A former member of Manhattan Community Board 11, she previously served GNYCfC as Vice President of the Board of Directors.
+Tasha is currently exploring the world from her bases in Paris, France and New York.
 You can connect with her on twitter at @riseupwoman.